Half Term Happiness

 A fantastic 37-acre farm featuring chickens, goats & pigs, plus a cafe, trails & community events.
 Entrance to the farm is free of charge, but donations are really welcome to support the charity.
 The farm provides education, training, therapeutic activities, venue hire and events for the local community to reduce levels of deprivation, supporting disadvantaged and disabled people to develop new skills and confidence and boost emotional, mental and social wellbeing.

-Open Tuesday – Saturday, 9 am-4 pm Cafe Tuesday to Friday, 9 am – 4 pm and Saturday 09:30 – 4 pm
+Open Tuesday – Saturday, 9 am-4 pm and Sunday 09:30 – 4 pm

 Find out more here